Collet-Eckmann maps in the unicritical family: Promotion

 \end{Prop}

-So the remaining parameters constitute a finite union of squares, were the $\al=\al_{\nu_J}(c)$ are small, sufficiently small in order to use the large deviation argument.
-Note that $\de_1$, the portion deleted, can be made arbitrarily small.
+So the remaining parameters constitute a finite union of squares, were the $\al=\al_{\nu_J}(c)$ are sufficiently small in order to use the large deviation argument.
+Note that $\de_1$, the portion deleted, can be made arbitrarily small by decreasing the size of $\QQ$.
 Heuristically, the method of promotion indicates that all CE-maps are density points of slowly recurrent maps, since one can choose $\al > 0$ arbitrarily small (possibly diminishing the diameter of $\QQ$).